ZheC/Realtime_Multi-Person_Pose_Estimation/README.md

 ### Matlab (slower, for COCO evaluation)
 - Compatible with general [Caffe](http://caffe.berkeleyvision.org/).
 Compile matcaffe.
-- Run `cd testing; get_model.sh` to retreive our latest MSCOCO model from our web server.
+- Run `cd testing; get_model.sh` to retrieve our latest MSCOCO model from our web server.
 - Change the caffepath in the `config.m` and run `demo.m` for an example usage.

 ### Python